use-ink/ink-docs/docs/datastructures/storage-layout.md

 Storage data is always encoded with the [`SCALE`](https://docs.substrate.io/reference/scale-codec/) codec.
-The storage API operates by storing and loading entries into and from a single storages cells, where each storage cell is accessed under its own dedicated storage key.
+The storage API operates by storing and loading entries into and from a single storage cells, where each storage cell is accessed under its own dedicated storage key.
 To some extent, the storage API works similar to a traditional key-value database.